amzubair/freecodecamp-survey-page/README.md

 ## Restaurant Survey Page for FreeCodeCamp

-Created a restaurant survey form as part of freecodecamp.org responsive web design project.
+This is a restaurant survey form created as part of freecodecamp.org responsive web design project.